-Britt Burner joined the firm in March 2014.
+Britt Burner, Partner of Burner Law Group, P.C., joined the firm in March 2014.
 Since that time, she has been the driving force behind our Manhattan office.
-Immediately after taking the bar, Britt started working at Dewey & LeBoeuf LLP in Manhattan as a litigation associate and then became an Assistant District Attorney in the Sex Crimes Bureau at the Kings County District Attorney’s Office.
-Britt then went on to be an associate at a Manhattan firm focusing her practice on Elder Law and Estate Planning.
+Britt focuses her practice on Elder Law and Estate Planning.
 Britt received her undergraduate degree from Boston College and her Juris Doctor from Brooklyn Law School where she was a Notes & Comments Editor of the Brooklyn Law Review.

-For her sixth consecutive year, Minneapolis-based Law & Politics publishers of Super Lawyers magazines named Britt as a Rising Star Attorney.
+For the second consecutive year, Britt Burner, Esq., has been included in the Best Lawyers: Ones to Watch list by Best Lawyers and her peers in the practice areas of Elder Law and Trusts and Estates.
+Furthermore, for her seventh consecutive year, Minneapolis-based Law & Politics publishers of Super Lawyers magazines named Britt as a Rising Star Attorney.
 Super Lawyers, published in the New York Times Magazine is a listing of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement in their respective fields.
 Each year, no more than 5 percent of the lawyers in the state receive this honor.

-Britt is the immediate past-Chair of the New York City Bar Association Committee on the Legal Problems of the Aging.
-She is he Treasurer of the New York State Bar Association Elder Law and Special Needs Planning Section.
+Britt is the immediate past-Chair of the New York City Bar Association Committee on the Legal Problems of the Aging and currently serves as the Secretary of the Elder Law and Special Needs Planning section of the New York State Bar Association.
 She previously served as Chair of the Legislation Committee, Vice-Chair of the Medicaid Committee and as the Production Editor of the section’s journal.
 She is also a member of the New York State Bar Association in the Trusts and Estates section.
 Britt frequently lectures to consumer and professional groups, including presenting Continuing Legal Education content for attorneys.

 Britt is licensed to practice law in New York State.
 She lives in Manhattan and Westhampton Beach.